|

 Mozi 墨子

 The biography of Mozi in the Shi Ji (which calls him 墨翟 Mo Di) is very brief.
-In Chapter 74, Mengzi (Mencius, see GSR VII/185), it says he was probably a 大夫 high official in 宋 Song (capital city near modern 商丘 Shangqiu in eastern Henan province), was skilled at defense and at being frugal, and lived either in the time of Confucius or somewhat later.
+In Chapter 74, Mengzi (Mencius, see GSR VII/185), it says he was probably a 大夫 high official in Song, was skilled at defense and at being frugal, and lived either in the time of Confucius or somewhat later.
 5615.151 墨翟 Mo Di (5615.3 墨子 Mozi mostly concerns the book), says he was a man of 魯 Lu who was born during the time of 周定王 King Ding of Zhou, dying over the age of 80 at the end of the reign of 安王 King An.
 He offered his services to various countries, becoming a minister in Song.
-He advocated 兼愛 "universal love", meaning that people should treat everyone equally, without giving preference to rulers and relatives, as in the Confucian system.
+He advocated "universal love" (兼愛 jian ai), meaning that people should treat everyone equally, without giving preference to rulers and relatives, as in the Confucian system.
 The book Mengzi (縢文公下 Teng Wen Gong, Part 2, #9) criticizes him for this.
-Mozi successfully defended Song from an attack by the much larger state of 楚 Chu.
+It is said that Mozi successfully defended Song from an attack by the much larger state of 楚 Chu.

 (Return)